A self-calibrating polarimeter to measure Stokes parameters: Extracting the Stokes Parameters

 These Fourier components can be extracted from measurements like the one in Fig. \ref{fig:exampleScan}.
 The circular polarization $S$ is related to $S_2$ and $C_2$.
 The linear polarization intensities, $M$ and $C$, are related to $C_0$, $S_4$ and $C_4$.
 Inverting Eqs. \ref{eq:stokesFourierCoeff} determines the Stokes parameters of the incoming light in terms of the Fourier coefficients:

-\end{widetext} The Stokes parameters are thus determined by the Fourier coefficients that are extracted from measurements like the one in Fig. \ref{fig:exampleScan}, along with the values of the angles $\alpha_0$, $\beta_0$ and $\delta$ from the calibration to be described.
+\end{widetext} (Note that the same Eq.\,(16) in \cite{Berry:77} has a typo in the expression for $S$.)
+The Stokes parameters are thus determined by the Fourier coefficients that are extracted from measurements like the one in Fig. \ref{fig:exampleScan}, along with the values of the angles $\alpha_0$, $\beta_0$ and $\delta$ from the calibration to be described.
 The angle $\tilde{\alpha}$ is $0$ during a polarization measurement and is stepped away from $0$ only during a calibration, as we shall see.

 Both of the two expressions for $S$ must be used cautiously given the possibility that a denominator could vanish.
 Combining them gives a more robust expression that is independent of the two calibration angles, $\alpha_0$ and $\beta_0$ \cite{Berry:77},